We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 What Does All This Mean For Kratom?

-Of course, most kratom enthusiasts would argue that kratom does not belong on the Control Substance List.
-However, it’s important to understand that kratom is not regulated by the DEA (Drug Enforcement Agency - in control of the CSA schedules) or the FDA (Federal Drug Administration - regulates all other substances).
+Of course, most kratom fans would argue that kratom does not belong on the Control Substance List.
+However, it’s important to understand that kratom is not regulated by the DEA (Drug Enforcement Agency – in control of the CSA schedules) or the FDA (Federal Drug Administration – regulates all other substances).
 Because of this, there is loads of room for fakes and scams to occur in the kratom market.

 Regulation is not a bad thing.
 With the proper regulations in place, higher quality products can be produced.
 In the kratom industry, third-party lab testing is the only thing that can prove the quality and purity of a product.
 A lot of vendors who offer kratom do not conduct lab testing.
 So, you have to be extremely cautious where you buy kratom.
 You only want to use vendors who do offer lab testing.
 Otherwise, you may not know what you are getting.

-Shop kratom
+shop kratom

 For now, kratom remains as it is.
 Eventually, it will probably make its way into one of the 5 schedules.
 This will hopefully help improve the market rather than cause a nationwide ban on kratom.
-The most important thing a kratom user can do is offer your support to the American Kratom Association.
+The most important thing a kratom lover can do is offer your support to the American Kratom Association.
 This organization has set standards for the kratom industry and will continue to fight against kratom bans.

 Author Details